gdsbook/book/notebooks/05_choropleth.md

 );
 ```

-Since we want to draw attention to the classes at the bottom of the scale, we use the reverse viridis (`viridis_r`) palette, showing in purple those areas not targetted by our hypothetical policy.
+Since we want to draw attention to the classes at the bottom of the scale, we use the reverse viridis (`viridis_r`) palette.
+Thus, Figure 9 shows in purple the areas not targeted by our hypothetical policy.

 The approach above is useful in that it is based on `mapclassify` and thus provides a unified interface shared with all the algorithms seen above.
 An alternative one involves using the `pandas.cut` method, which allows us to easily include a legend too: